atelier rose

 - 2x/monthly workshop, 2 hours per meeting

-- Small group of maximum 8 writers to ensure each writer has one entire meeting per semester designated to workshopping their writing
+- Small group of a maximum of 6 writers to ensure each writer has one entire meeting per semester designated to workshopping their work ONLY (which is to say, you will submit ONE piece of writing per semester)

-Education and prior publication are not factors, only talented writers looking to elevate their writing to “the next level” through mentorship and peer support, perhaps with the goal of refining work to be "publishable," perhaps not.
+Education and prior publication are not factors; only talented, dedicated writers looking to elevate their writing through mentorship and peer support, perhaps with the goal of refining work to be "publishable," perhaps not.
+We are building a kind, caring, passionate community!

 Pricing